fmoessbauer/drace/README.md

 The application searches for this information in the path of the module and in `_NT_SYMBOL_PATH`.
 However, only local symbols are searched (non `SRV` parts).

-If symbols for system libs are necessary (e.g. for .Net), download them first from a symbol server.
+If symbols for system libraries are necessary (e.g. for Dotnet), they have to be downloaded from a symbol server.
 Thereto it is useful to set the variable as follows:

 ```